Aries Agro Limited

 iii.
 Creating awareness among Workmen to conserve energy.

 Impact of measures taken for reduction of energy consumption and consequent impact onthe cost of production of goods

-b.
-Total energy consumption and energy consumption per unit of production
+- There is marginal increase in the cost due to increase in consumption. b.
+Totalenergy consumption and energy consumption per unit of production

 Form for disclosure of Particulars with respect to Conservation of Energy.